-The Subrecipient is responsible for reporting the information listed in the table below by the dates indicated.
-The information requested shall be submitted by entering data into the Blueprint portal or another data reporting system if required by the State.
+Additionally, the Subrecipient is responsible for periodically reporting and updating the information listed in the table below at least quarterly by the dates indicated, by entering data into the Blueprint portal or another data reporting system designated by the State.

 CHT/MAT/WHI Staffing and Practice Information: Enter updated CHT/MAT/WHI staffing and Practice information.
 This includes practice closures, mergers, and openings.
-October 15, 2020 January 15, 2021 April 15, 2021 July 15, 2021 Monitor NCQA PCMH Recognition: Each quarter, the State shall notify and identify to the Program Manager a cohort of Practices which are scheduled to undergo NCQA PCMH recognition approximately 6 months in the future.
-For those identified Practices, the Program Manager, in partnership with the assigned QI Facilitator, shall closely monitor progress towards the reporting date and ensure all appropriate Practice and provider information is updated in the Blueprint Portal (or other data reporting system) accordingly.
-October 15, 2020 January 15, 2021 April 15, 2021 July 15, 2021 (for each such date, with respect to Practices identified to Subrecipient within the prior quarter) New Practice Total Unique Patient Counts: For practices new to the Blueprint ONLY, enter Practice-level patient counts to determine CHT staffing ratios.
-December 15, 2020 March 15, 2021 June 15, 2021 September 15, 2021
+October 15, 2021 January 15, 2022 April 15, 2022 July 15, 2022 Monitor NCQA PCMH Recognition: Each quarter, the State shall notify and identify to the Program Manager a cohort of Practices which are scheduled to undergo NCQA PCMH recognition approximately 6 months in the future.
+For those identified Practices, the Program Manager, in partnership with the assigned Blueprint QI Facilitator, shall closely monitor progress towards the reporting date and ensure all appropriate Practice and provider information is updated in the Blueprint Portal (or other data reporting system) accordingly.
+October 15, 2021 January 15, 2022 April 15, 2022 July 15, 2022 (for each such date, with respect to Practices identified to Subrecipient within the prior quarter) New Practice Total Unique Patient Counts: For practices new to the Blueprint, enter Practice-level patient counts to determine CHT staffing ratios.
+Patient counts are to be calculated in accordance with the "Total Unique Vermont Patients" attribution algorithm in the Blueprint Manual (https://blueprintforhealth.vermont.gov/implementation- materials) December 15, 2021 March 15, 2022 June 15, 2022 September 15, 2022